ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/querying/how-to-perform-a-multifaceted-search.java.markdown

-# Session : Querying : How to perform a multifaceted search?
+# Session: Querying: How to perform a multifaceted search?

 Multiple [Facet queries](../../../client-api/session/querying/how-to-perform-a-faceted-search) can be executed at once using `multiFacetedSearch` method from `advanced` session operations.